In the famous words of Spider-Man writer Stan Lee, "With great power comes great responsibility."

 Actually, Voltaire might have said it first.
 Or possibly Jesus.

-The point is, if we're going to empower students to create and share online, we've also got to teach them how to responsibly wield the power of connectivity.
+The point is, if we're going to empower students to create and share online, we've also got to teach them how to responsibly wield the power of connectivity and be good digital citizens.
 When we don't, we end up with misattributed quotes like the one above — or worse.
 Cyberbullying, plagiarism and a detrimental digital footprint are just a few of the problems that can arise when kids treat the internet as an information free-for-all.

 Every school approaches digital citizenship a bit differently.
 Many teach it as a separate unit, often as part of health or character education classes.
-While any amount of digital citizenship education is better than none, it's most effective when it's integrated into the curriculum across all grades so the message gets reinforced again and again.
+But it's most effective when it's integrated into the curriculum across all grades so the message gets reinforced again and again.

-"You want to create a positive culture in your school, so the more teachers who can address it across subjects and grade levels, the better," said Kelly Mendoza of Common Sense Media, which offers a free K-12 digital literacy and citizenship curriculum for educators, available online or as iBooks.
+"You want to create a positive culture in your school, so the more teachers who can address it across subjects and grade levels, the better," said Kelly Mendoza of Common Sense Media, which offers a free K-12 digital literacy and citizenship curriculum for educators.
 "It has to be ongoing.
 You have to keep doing it and reminding your students."

-Fortunately, in a classroom where students already use technology, it's a simple matter to incorporate a digital citizenship component into any lesson — all while meeting both the ISTE Standards and the Common Core.
+Fortunately, in a classroom where students already use technology, it's a simple matter to incorporate a digital citizenship component into any lesson — all addressing ISTE's Digital Citizen standard.
 For example, teachers have the opportunity to address digital citizenship whenever students:

 1. Create digital presentations